Andy Kin On Wong PhD

 In addition, I collaborate on a number of other multi-centre studies including the Study of Osteoporotic Fractures (SOF) in Women, the Osteoporotic Fractures in Men Study (MrOS), and the Osteoarthritis Initiative (OAI) led by colleagues at UCSF.

 I am currently seeking new students and volunteers with interest in musculoskeletal health and analytical skills development.
+Those with a passion for programming are highly encouraged to inquire.

 - Assistant Clinical Professor (Adjunct), Department of Medicine, McMaster University